Joanne Bland

 What a pleasure it is to share with you a bit about the incredible Mrs. Joanne Bland, a woman whose life was forever changed on the Edmund Pettus Bridge, more commonly known as the Selma Bridge.
 Mrs. Bland curates the profits collected from the Betsy & Iya Selma Bridge Cuff.

 Mrs. Bland was on that bridge March 7th, 1965 — was one of the youngest marchers at just 11 years old — protesting alongside John Lewis and Hosea Williams, as they set out to cross the Alabama river to make their way to Montgomery.
-She may have been young, but she says was a veteran at this point having already marched for three years.
+She may have been young, but she was a veteran at this point having already marched for three years.

 “We were going because a young man was killed in Marion, Alabama — we were protesting his [Deacon and Civil Rights activist Jimmie Lee Jackson] death, and we were going to demand the right to vote.”
 It was all different that day Mrs. Bland says, “For some reason this march was silent.
 We’d usually sing songs.
 And that wasn't happening, it was totally quiet.”